 Heather took a chance and hired her in July 2016.
 As it turned out, Krista was the right fit to hold space, not just for Heather, but for the work itself and she became a valued member of the team, her work evolving from virtual assistant to business doula to business manager.

 In order to support the larger-than-expected numbers of participants in the programs, assistant teachers (originally called “mentors”) were brought onto the team.
-At first it was only one, and then it grew to two and has since grown to two assistants plus an apprentice.
+At first it was only one, and then it grew to two and has since grown to include several Holding Space Master Practitioners and Master Practitioner Candidates.

 Heather’s travel opportunities continued to grow as well, as she was invited to Australia for a second and third time, to New Zealand twice, to the United States a few times, to Costa Rica, and then to the Netherlands three times in 18 months (with eight sold out workshops).